chrisgleitze/hegel.nvim/README.md

 ## Text Corpus

 The plugin ships with plaintext files from Hegel's works.
-Each file includes a YAML-style metadata header with the work title, paragraph number, section name, TWA and GW references, and year of first publication.
+Each file includes a YAML-style metadata header with the work title, section name, TWA and GW metadata, and year of first publication.
+Paragraph files for the _Grundlinien der Philosophie des Rechts_ also include a `Paragraph` field.

 ### Currently included